nirmata/custom-scripts/scan-images-prisma/README.md

 This repository consists of a script to scan the images for any vulnerabilities using Prisma cloud.
-Before running the script, update the `PASSWORD` in the scirpt and ensure `twistcli` binary is installed on your machine as per your OS.
+Before running the script, update the `PASSWORD` in the script and ensure `twistcli` binary is installed on your machine as per your OS.

 ## How to install `twistcli`